nimblemachines/muforth/README.md

 If it all worked, verify will just print "Ok".
 If it didn't, verify will spew a range of exciting addresses at you and then print "Ok."
-That "Ok" does not mean everything is "OK" it means "Ok, that's not good."
+That "Ok" does not mean everything is "OK" it means "Ok, verify executed successfully" but that nasty spew means the target host flash verification failed.
 Sometimes "Ok" is not "Ok", children, Mmmmm-kay?
+(I'm also not a fan of Forth's Ok prompt.
+I'm in the minority.)

 ## Going Forward